How You can Develop Business using Your Legal Skills

 In sum, you see three tough problems: find the time, spend the right amount of money, and how to follow-up consistently.

 But, here is the good news.

 Lawyers are good, and some are excellent, at distilling stories from complex fact patterns.
 Stories attract people's interest.
-And the internet is a story teller's paradise.
+And the internet is a storyteller's paradise.

 As you roam the internet, you find interesting examples of franchising which you likely make notes on.
 You are an attorney, you write notes about everything.
 That is how you got through law school and the grind of being an associate.

-We take those popular pieces and then pubish them to our newsletter audience of some 12,000 particpants in the franchise industry, to gain more readers for you.
+We take those popular pieces and then distribute them to our LinkedIn audience to over 12,000 first connections in the franchise industry, to gain more readers for you.
 They share them, and you get more readers.

 We deliver out informative and useful articles from all types of authors weekly.
 When you are ready, we will add yours to the mix.

 (Too busy to read further, then jump straight to our pitch for you.)

 Remember, you aren't writing for a legal journal.
-You are simply commiting to paper the words you use every day when speaking with a new client describing what their problem is and how you can help.
+You are simply committing to paper the words you use every day when speaking with a new client describing what their problem is and how you can help.
 A problem you already saw and made notes on.

 You do this all the time with new clients.
 So, publish these notes.
 Take your time.